seanrussell/profile-modifier-plugin/README.md

 OPTIONS
   -n, --name=pagename                   (required) the name of the Visualforce Page you want to add.

   -p, --profile=profilename             the name of the profile you want to add the page to.
 This can be a comma separated list of profile names.
 Note: if a profile name has a space in the name, the name should be enclosed in quotes.
-If this flag is not specified, the assumption is that the page will be added to all profiles in either the default location or the location provided by in the --filepath option.
+If this flag is not specified, the assumption is that the page will be added to all profiles in the path locations specified in your sfdx-project.json file.

   -e, --enabled                         [default: false] Enable Visualforce Page